COSC3020/dijkstra-s-algorithm-KobeLimon21/README.md

 Sources:
-Chat GPT - seeing how to implement test file, as it did help a bunch, specifically with comparing my result to the one that the test expects
+Chat GPT - seeing how to implement test file, as it did help specifically with comparing my result to the one that the test expects https://github.com/COSC3020/dijkstra-s-algorithm-AaronATM/blob/main/code.test.js - looked at test file here as well

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."